Substance Use

 VIEW OUR TREATMENT CENTERS

-What Is Valium?
+What Is Valium (Diazepam)?

-Valium is a highly addictive benzodiazepine.
-Usually, doctors prescribe Valium to help patients suffering from alcohol withdrawal or anxiety.
 Sometimes, doctors prescribe Valium before surgery to calm the patient.
-A doctor may also prescribe Valium to patients suffering from alcohol abuse disorder.
+A doctor may also prescribe Valium to patients suffering from alcohol abuse disorders.

-Alcohol abuse disorder is an addiction that users must wean from.
-They cannot quit alcohol cold turkey.
-The side effects could be fatal if alcohol is cut off entirely.
 To help patients quit alcohol without giving them alcohol, a doctor will prescribe benzodiazepines like Valium.
 Benzodiazepines affect the brain in the same way as alcohol and can successfully help wean people living with alcohol abuse disorder.

 Valium side effects can vary from patient to patient.
 Depending on the person and the quantity of Valium they take, side effects can vary greatly.
-If you suspect you or a loved one is abusing Valium, you should be aware of the potential side effects of valium use and abuse.
+If you suspect you or a loved one is abusing Valium, you should be aware of the potential side effects of Valium use and abuse.

 What Are Common Valium Side Effects?

-• Drowsiness
+• Drowsiness or sleepiness

 • Dizziness